awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-tasks-containers.md

 CAP_SETFCAP
 ```

-If a container doesn't require all of the Docker kernal capabilties listed above, consider dropping them from the container\.
-For more information about each Docker kernal capability, see [KernalCapabilities](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_KernelCapabilities.html)\.
+If a container doesn't require all of the Docker kernel capabilties listed above, consider dropping them from the container\.
+For more information about each Docker kernal capability, see [KernelCapabilities](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_KernelCapabilities.html)\.
 You can find out which capabilities are in use by doing the following:
 + Install the OS package [libcap\-ng](https://people.redhat.com/sgrubb/libcap-ng/) and run the `pscap` utility to list the capabilities that each process is using\.
 + You can also use [capsh](https://www.man7.org/linux/man-pages/man1/capsh.1.html) to decipher which capabilities a process is using\.
 + Refer to [Linux Capabilities 101](https://linux-audit.com/linux-capabilities-101/) for more information\.